Rural Human Services Behavioral Health Aide

-The rural human services programs are designed to develop strong and healthy rural Alaska Native individuals, families and communities.
-They provide entry-level training for students preparing for careers as natural helpers/healers in village-based public, private and volunteer human service organizations.
-The curriculum draws extensively on resource people from the Native community and reflects a strong multicultural orientation that validates, incorporates and builds on Native values and principles.
+The rural human services program is designed to develop strong and healthy rural Alaska Native individuals, families and communities.
+The program provides entry-level training and education for students preparing for careers as natural helpers/healers in village-based public, private and volunteer human service organizations.

-The occupational endorsement is a concentrated course of study focused on rural behavioral health services.
 The endorsement meets the training requirements for Behavioral Health Aide I credentials as developed by the Alaska Native Tribal Health Consortium.
-The endorsement can also serve as a steppingstone to the certificate.
-Both the Alaska Division of Behavioral Health and the Alaska Native Tribal Health Consortium are currently developing and defining competencies and credentials for Alaska behavioral health care workers.
-The occupational endorsement program directly parallels the entry-level competencies training required under these new systems.
+The occupational endorsement program directly parallels the entry-level competencies training required under these systems.

 Admission is open to anyone employed by a regional Native health corporation or local entity providing village-based human services, or to individuals recognized by their communities as natural helpers/healers.
 A high school diploma or GED and/or previous training or work experience in the delivery of village-based human services are recommended but not required.